Alpha-gal syndrome: History

 The allergy was first formally identified as originating from tick bites in the United States in 2002 by Thomas Platts-Mills, and independently by Sheryl van Nunen in Australia in 2007.

 Platts-Mills, Tina Hatley Merritt, and Scott Commins were attempting to discover why some people were reacting negatively to the cancer drug cetuximab.
 They had previously hypothesized that a fungal infection or parasite could lead to the allergy.
-They discovered that these individuals had IgE antibodies in their blood that were specifically targeted to the portion of cetuximab which contained the alpha-gal carbohydrate.
-When Platts-Mills was bitten by a tick and developed alpha-gal allergies, his team concluded that a link existed between tick bites and the allergy.
-They found that the IgE antibody response to the mammalian oligosaccharide epitope alpha-gal was associated with both the immediate-onset anaphylaxis during first exposure to intravenous cetuximab and the delayed-onset anaphylaxis 3 to 6 hours after ingestion of mammalian food products, such as beef or pork.

-As of November 2019, Australia has the highest rate of mammalian meat allergy and tick anaphylaxis worldwide.
-In the US, the allergy most often occurs in the central and southern regions, which corresponds to the distribution of the Lone Star tick.
-In the Southern United States, where the tick is most prevalent, allergy rates are 32% higher than elsewhere.
-However, as physicians are not required to report the number of patients with alpha-gal allergy, the true number of affected individuals is unknown.
-Arkansas was the first state to make alpha-gal syndrome a reportable condition in the United States.
-Alpha-gal has also been shown to exist in the saliva of Ixodes scapularis but not Amblyomma maculatum.
+Thomas Platts-Mills and Scott Commins discovered that these individuals had IgE antibodies for the portion of cetuximab that contained the alpha-gal carbohydrate.
+When Platts-Mills himself was bitten by a tick and developed alpha-gal allergies, his team concluded that a link existed between tick bites and the allergy.
+They found that the IgE antibody response to the mammalian oligosaccharide epitope alpha-gal was associated with both the immediate-onset anaphylaxis during first exposure to intravenous cetuximab and the delayed-onset anaphylaxis 3 to 6 hours after ingesting foods with mammal ingredients.

-Van Nunen, an immunologist specialising in allergies, had been practicing in a tick-prone area of Sydney when 25 patients reported having allergic reactions to red meat after being bitten by ticks.
-She later concluded that the relatively sudden rise in cases was the result of a local fox baiting program that began in 2003.
-Foxes were introduced to Australia and had decimated the local indigenous bandicoot population, hence the fox baiting program.
-However, an unforeseen effect of the subsequent rise in the bandicoot population was the rise in ticks, as bandicoots are a major host for ticks, thus the number of humans suffering tick bites.
+Van Nunen, an immunologist specialising in allergies, had been practicing in a tick-prone area of Sydney, Australia, when 25 patients reported having allergic reactions to red meat after being bitten by ticks.
+This indicated a sudden rise in this type of allergy, corresponding to an increase in the local bandicoot population due to changes in wildlife management policy.